jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 - **W:** a wordsmith, a poet, a pluralist
 - **P:** a pedantic

-**P:** Why do we need all these words?
+**P:** W, have you ever wondered we need so many words?

-**W:** Ah, a question much asked throughout much of history.
+**W:** I can't say I have.
+The whole point of [[thoughts/language|language]] is to have shared mental models to enable us to communicate complex ideas more easily.
+We have complex ideas so having the right materials to express those thoughts feels important.

-**P:** Well no one seems to have a good answer at least.
-Don't we have enough words to express all we want to express already?
+**P:** Well, don't we have enough words to express all we want to express already?
 There are innumerable ways to combine the words we already do have.

-**W:** The whole point of [[thoughts/language|language]] is to have shared mental models to enable us to communicate complex ideas more easily.
-There is a form of epistemic injustice known as [hermeneutical injustice](thoughts/hermeneutical%20injustice.md) where one has no labels or common [terminology](thoughts/terminology.md) to describe or explain experiences to others.
+**W:** There is a form of epistemic injustice known as [hermeneutical injustice](thoughts/hermeneutical%20injustice.md) where one has no labels or common [terminology](thoughts/terminology.md) to describe or explain experiences to others.
 Clearly, there are not enough words to express the human experience.

-**P:** Okay, I admit that new words are useful.
+**P:** Okay, well I can admit that having more words can be helpful.
 But who is to say what each word means?
 Who is to say that the word 'apple' even refers to the fruit I just ate, or that 'metaverse' is even a real word?

 **W:** Language is logically [decentralized](thoughts/decentralization.md), is it not?
 There is no governing body that determines what a word means.
 The meaning of a word lies in its use[^1], and that is decided by those who speak the language.

 **P:** That is not necessarily true though.
 The language of the law sets out centralized definitions for words *so* that definitions cannot be swayed or morphed to fit the needs of its wielders.
 Similarly, at the start of a mathematical proof, one should *always* define the axioms or givens to be agreed upon before attempting to use them in any capacity.

 **W:** There seems to be a flaw in your argument.
 Yes, I agree that a consistent set of definitions is required for any sort of productive knowledge sharing.
-But you fail to account for **plurality**. [context](thoughts/context.md) modifies meaning.
+But you fail to account for **[[thoughts/plurality]]**.
+[Context](thoughts/context.md) modifies meaning.

 **P:** Plurality as in a multitude of definitions?